Patient Rights and Responsibilities

 Kidney, Ureter, and Bladder X-ray

-Kidney, Ureter, and Bladder X-ray (KUB [Kidneys, Ureters, Bladder], KUB X-ray, Flat Plate of the Abdomen X-ray) Procedure overview What is a kidneys, ureter, and bladder X-ray?
-A kidney, ureter, and bladder (KUB) X-ray may be performed to assess the abdominal area for causes of abdominal pain, or to assess the organs and structures of the urinary and/or gastrointestinal (GI) system.
-A KUB X-ray may be the first diagnostic procedure used to assess the urinary system.
-X-rays use invisible electromagnetic ...
+Kidney, Ureter, and Bladder X-ray What is a kidney, ureter, and bladder X-ray?
+This type of X-ray may be done to check the stomach for causes of pain.
+It may also be done to check the organs and structures of the urinary or gastrointestinal (GI) system.
+The X-ray may be the first diagnostic procedure used to check the urinary system.
+X-rays use beams of energy that pass through body tissues onto a special film and make a picture.
+They show pictures of your internal tissues, bones, and organs.
+Why might ...

-Kidney Transplantation Procedure (Kidney Transplant, Renal Transplant) Procedure overview What is a kidney transplant?
-A kidney transplant is a surgical procedure performed to replace a diseased kidney with a healthy kidney from another person.
+Kidney Transplant What is a kidney transplant?
+A kidney transplant is a surgery done to replace a diseased kidney with a healthy kidney from a donor.
 The kidney may come from a deceased organ donor or from a living donor.
-Family members or individuals who are unrelated but make a good match may be able to donate one of their kidneys.
+Family members or others who are a good match may be able to donate one of their kidneys.
 This type of transplant is called a living transplant.
-Individuals who donate...
+People who donate a kidney can live healthy lives with one healthy kidney.
+A person getting a transplant most often gets just 1 kidney.
+In ra...

-Kidney Biopsy (Biopsy-Kidney, Renal Biopsy, Biopsy-Renal, Needle Aspiration of the Kidney, Percutaneous Kidney Biopsy) Procedure overview What is a kidney biopsy?
-A biopsy is a procedure performed to remove tissue or cells from the body for examination under a microscope.
-During a kidney biopsy, tissue samples are removed with a special needle to determine if cancer or other abnormal cells are present, or to determine how well the kidney is working.
-There are two types of kidney biopsies: Needle biopsy ...
+Kidney Biopsy What is a kidney biopsy?
+A biopsy is done to remove tissue or cells from the body to exam under a microscope.
+The tissue sample is removed with a needle to check for cancer or other abnormal cells.
+It also helps check how well the kidney is working.
+There are 2 types of kidney biopsies: Needle biopsy .
+After an anesthetic is given, the healthcare provider inserts the biopsy needle into the kidney to get a sample.
+Ultrasound or computerized tomography (CT scan) may be used to guide the need...

 Knee Ligament Repair

-Knee Ligament Repair (ACL Repair, ACL Reconstruction, PCL Repair, PCL Reconstruction, MCL Repair, MCL Reconstruction, LCL Repair, LCL Reconstruction) Procedure overview What is knee ligament repair?
+Knee Ligament Repair What is knee ligament repair?
 Ligaments are bands of tough, elastic connective tissue that surround a joint to give support and limit the joint's movement.
-When ligaments are damaged, the knee joint may become unstable.
-The ligament damage often occurs from a sports injury.
-A torn ligament severely limits knee movement, resulting in a pe...
+AMuscsk_20140311_v1_001 When ligaments are damaged, the knee joint may become unstable.
+Ligament damage often occurs from a sports injury.
+A torn ligament severely limits knee movement, resulting in the inability to pivot, turn, or twist the leg.
+Surgery is an option to repair a torn ligament if other medical treatment is not eff...

 Kidney Transplantation in Children